-It starts at the official carpark (which is fast full so you will have to park along the road).
-You cannot miss it, you will see many cars and a gate to start the walk.
+It starts at the official carpark (which is quickly full so you will have to park along the road).
+You cannot miss it; you will see many cars and a gate to start the walk.

 - You can either take the direct Storr Path or walk the Lochan loop that goes around a small loch and gives other perspectives of the ridge - you can see both paths on the map to the right

 - The direct path to the Old Man of Storr Skye is 1km long (0.62mi) with a 250m ascent (820ft).
 The return walk requires 1 to 2 hours.

 - A longer hike is possible all the way to the top of the Storr mountain (see further below).

 - For photographers, the best time to complete the hike is at sunrise.